jarzeno22/Joseph-Arzeno-GWU-Repository/README.md

 Filebeat will allow us to track changes in the system logs as well as log events themselves.
 This can be useful in monitoring ssh requests into our server.

-Metricbeat monitors a systems hardware usage which can alert us to suspicious activity in terms of network usage or CPU usage.
+Metricbeat monitors a systems hardware usage which can alert us to suspicious activity in terms of network traffic or CPU usage.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: